sandsmark/aicompo-tg17/README.md

 When first connecting to the server, you have the possibility to emit the message `JSON\n`.
 This will make the server emit all the data in JSON-format.
 Next is setting your name, this is done by emitting `NAME RandomBot\n` to the server.

-When you have joine a game you have the possibility to interact in 5 ways; navigating in 4 directions, and **dropping da bomb**!
+When you have joined a game you have the possibility to interact in 5 ways; navigating in 4 directions, and **dropping da bomb**!

 ```
 "LEFT\n"